Skip to main content

 9:00 a.m.
 Welcome Address Eva Luise Köhler

 9:05 a.m.
-Opening Keynote „Unlocking the Secrets of Rare Diseases: How Precision Medicine is Turning Discovery into Hope” Professor Anna Greka, Harvard Medical School, Brigham and Women’s Hospital
+Opening Keynote: “Unlocking the Secrets of Rare Diseases: How Precision Medicine is Turning Discovery into Hope” Prof. Anna Greka, Harvard Medical School

 9:45 a.m.
 NCL research: Progress and Challenges Dr. Angela Schulz, UKE Hamburg